Jbiloki/Project1CS473/README.md

 + follow the instructions based on your operating system at <br>
    https://rethinkdb.com/docs/install/

-2- Install Horizon throuhg NPM: <br>
+2- Install Horizon through NPM: <br>
  +    npm install -g horizon

 3- Initializing Horizon, navigate to the appropriate directory and type the command: <br>